eduNEXT/xblock-mindmap/README.rst

 Experimenting with this Xblock in the Workbench
 ************************************************

-`XBlock`_ is the Open edX component architecture for building custom learning interactives.
+`XBlock`_ is the Open edX component architecture for building custom learning interactive components.

 .. _XBlock: https://openedx.org/r/xblock